Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 #### Fonts
 The primary font Rubik was selected for its soft, playful aesthetic.
 Likewise, the secondary font Sniglet maintains this same playful look but with a slightly harder, straighter lined edge to make the button text clear to the users.
-The displays use the more traditional Courier font as it provided the most clear and plain format within the display box with its seeming led glowing appearance.
+The displays use the more traditional Courier font as it provided the most clear and plain format within the display box with its seeming LED glowing appearance.

 ### User Stories
 As a player, I want:
 1. To find and understand the rules of the game easily.
-2. To intuitively grasps where everything on the page and around the game board.
+2. To intuitively grasp where everything on the page and around the game board.
 3. Audio and visual feedback when I play the game so that I know when I have clicked or not clicked something.
 4. The capability to increase the difficulty of the game when I choose.
 5. Visual feedback as to what level of the game I am on and what the current best score for the game has been.